one-data-cookie/one-data-cookie.github.io/pages/projects.md

 ---

 # If Now
 I am currently putting together this very website, hence learning a bit about [Jekyll](https://jekyllrb.com/) and reminding myself of some CSS and HTML.
-Alongside that, I'm growing, improving, and automating my [digital garden](https://onedatacookie-digigarden.netlify.app/).
-When I have some spare time, I [make data visualisation](https://onedatacookie-somevizes.netlify.app/) in [Tableau](https://www.tableau.com/), often inspired by [Makeover Monday](https://www.makeovermonday.co.uk/).
+Alongside that, I'm growing, improving, and automating my [digital garden](/notes).
+When I have some spare time, I [make data visualisation](/posts) in [Tableau](https://www.tableau.com/).

 See a few of my other projects below.